fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

    	$ kubectl create -f namespace-dev.json

-  **If you check the existing namespaces again, you should see thar more resources of type namespace have been created **
+  **If you check the existing namespaces again, you should see that more resources of type namespace have been created **

    	$ kubectl get namespaces --show-labels